 My First Assignment

-While I was in Marquette I was trying to live like a good Christian boy with my new found salvation experience, but I didn't know how.
-I had a vacation during my stay there so, at the tender age of 19, I went to a Baptist conference in Asheville, North Carolina.
+While I was in Marquette I was trying to live like a good Christian boy with my new found salvation experience, but didn't know how.
+I had a chance for a vacation during my stay there so, at the tender age of 19, I went to a Baptist conference in Asheville, North Carolina.

 The second event left some powerful scars on my heart for a long while.
 While I was at the conference for young people, I meant a beautiful girl.
 Her name was Juanita Crumbliss.
 She was so beautiful that she entered the Miss Florida pageant and took second place.
 I fell head